 More FAQs will be added as the program develops.
 We urge you to look at the specific pages dealing with Language requirements, Internships, and Study Abroad for more information on those topics.

-Can I use credits from a study abroad program for my major?
+Can I use credits from a study abroad or travel study program for my major?

 What if there is an international course offered that is not listed in the thematic concentrations, can it be used towards the major?

 Maybe.
-You need to alert the director of the program to the course.
-There are courses that are appropriate to the major that are not listed because they are new or because they have not been offered in a while.
-If a course is international in focus and it is offered through one of the departments that participate in the degree (Anthropology, Economics, Geography, History, Political Science and Religious Studies) contact the director of the program to see where it would fit into the program.
+You need to alert the Director of the program to the course.
+There are courses that are appropriate for the major that are not listed because they are new or because they have not been offered in a long time.
+If a course is international in focus and it is offered through one of the departments that participate in the degree (Anthropology, Business, Communication, Economics, Geography, History, Political Science and Religious Studies) contact the Director of the program to see where it would fit into the program.

 Can I take a minor from another department with my International Studies Major?

 Yes.
 We encourage you to develop a minor.
-Contact the department you are interested in for requirements in the minor.
+Contact the department you are interested in for requirements.